nixinator/TLD.internet/README.md

 .internet fights against internet fragmention.

+Web4 is a term that is used to refer to the next generation of the internet.
+It is also known as the “more” decentralized web.
+Web4 aims to create a more decentralized and distributed internet that is controlled by its users rather than centralized organizations or corporations. web4 will be .internet

 # Kickstarter
 The kickstart project is to raise the funds to apply for buying the .internet top level domain.
 An application is $180,000, plus $5000 as a deposit, plus an unknown amount for application disputes and administrative fees.